streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: identifier
-        description: ' the stock market ticker symbol associated with the companies common stock securities or the Central Index Key issued by the SEC, which is the unique identifier all company filings are issued under: '
+        description: 'the stock market ticker symbol associated with the companies common stock securities or the Central Index Key issued by the SEC, which is the unique identifier all company filings are issued under:'
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       responses:
         200: